solomonarul/edra/README.md

 ### We currently have:
 - Auxum, an utility library.
 - cchip8, multithreaded CHIP8 emulator.
-- app, which is the GUI.
+- app, which is the GUI, written with SDL3.